 The executive power in the City is vested in the Mayor.
-The Mayor acts as ceremonial head of the City and executes official documents on authorization of the City and executes official documents on authorization of the Council.
-The Mayor presides at City Council meeting and as a Council member shall vote on all matters.
-The Mayor does not have the power of veto.
+The Mayor acts as ceremonial head of the City and executes official documents on authorization of the Council.
+The Mayor presides at City Council meetings and as a Council member shall vote on all matters.
+The Mayor does not have the power to veto.
 The Mayor may hire necessary administrative assistants and may authorize an administrative official to appoint, suspend or remove subordinates in conformance with the City's personnel ordinances.
 As chief administrator the Mayor shall:

-- A. Appoint, suspend or remove city employees and administrative officials as provided in the City's personnel ordinances (Chapter 75); - B. Supervise the enforcement of city law and carry out the directives of the Council; - C. Prepare and submit an annual budget and capital improvement program for consideration by the Council, and execute the budget and capital improvement program adopted; - D. Make monthly financial reports and other reports on city finances and operations as required by the Council; - E. Exercise custody over all real and personal property of the City;

-- F. Serve as personnel officer, unless the Council authorizes the Mayor to appoint a personnel officer; - G. Perform such other duties, as required by law or ordinance or lawfully prescribed by the council.
+- A. Appoint, suspend or remove city employees and administrative officials as provided in the City's personnel ordinances (Chapter 75); - B. Supervise the enforcement of city law and carry out the directives of the Council; - C. Prepare and submit an annual budget and capital improvement program for consideration by the Council, and execute the budget and capital improvement program adopted; - D. Make monthly financial reports and other reports on city finances and operations as required by the Council; - E. Exercise custody over all real and personal property of the City; - F. Serve as personnel officer, unless the Council authorizes the Mayor to appoint a personnel officer; - G. Perform such other duties, as required by law or ordinance or lawfully prescribed by the Council. - H. The Mayor may appoint the Administrator to be the Chief Administration Officer.

 Section 3.
-Vice-mayor; presiding officer pro tem.
+Vice-mayor; presiding office pro tem.